L-LYR/tinykv/doc/project3-MultiRaftKV.md

 > Hints:
 >
 > - For executing `AddNode`, the newly added Peer will be created by heartbeat from the leader, check `maybeCreatePeer()` of `storeWorker`.
 At that time, this Peer is uninitialized and any information of its Region is unknown to us, so we use 0 to initialize its `Log Term` and `Index`.
 Leader then will know this Follower has no data (there exists a Log gap from 0 to 5) and it will directly send a snapshot to this Follower.
 > - For executing `RemoveNode`, you should call the `destroyPeer()` explicitly to stop the Raft module.
-The destroy logic is provided for you.
+The logic is provided for you.
 > - Do not forget to update the region state in `storeMeta` of `GlobalContext`
 > - Test code schedules the command of one conf change multiple times until the conf change is applied, so you need to consider how to ignore the duplicate commands of same conf change.